fake-industries/fuzzball/README.md

-# fuzzball
+# Fuzz Ball
-FuzzBall - Fuzzy audio plugin

-VST plugin with Fuzz effect.
+VST plugin with Fuzz effect written in Rust.
 Fuzz effect can be controlled with 3 controllers.

 ## Build